cdot65/pan-os-upgrade/docs/user-guide/docker/getting-started.md

 Before starting, make sure you have:

 - Docker installed on your system.
 Visit the [Docker installation guide](https://docs.docker.com/get-docker/) for instructions.
-- Access to a Palo Alto Networks firewall.
+- Access to a Palo Alto Networks firewall or Panorama appliance.
 - An active internet connection for pulling the Docker image.

 ## Pulling the Docker Image